Nasir-6/RockPaperScissorsJsGame/README.md

 ## What I learnt:
 - How to plan a project
-- How to break down a project into smaller pieces
+- How to break down a project into smaller actionable tasks
-- Debugging in the Js browser console
+- Debugging in the Chrome browser console
 - Using Js